digst/cloud/design.md

 **[ITIL]** SIT establishes processes suitable for cloud platform operations based on the ITIL framework.

 The required service uptime has consequences for the design of especially the incident process.
-The time of incident (during normal business hours, weekends or international holidays) will influence e.g. what contact information to use, what resources are preferred and when to report to management.
+The time of incident (during normal business hours, weekends or international holidays respectively) will influence e.g. the contact information to use, which resources are preferred and when to report to management.

-The initial application will have impact on existing processes for Access Management, Configuration Management and System Administration.
+The initial applications will impact existing processes for Access Management, Configuration Management and System Administration.

 #### Access Management
-The Public Data Sharing use case, combined with the specific need to identify consumers of the DMI data, is not covered by excisting access management at SIT.
+The use case Public Data Sharing, combined with the specific need to identify consumers of DMI data, is not covered by existing access management at SIT.
+Consequently,

 **[API Keys]** Public Data Sharing is supported by a GovCloud platform service for API key management.

 Specifically, the Platform Consumer establishes processes for on-boarding data consumers and SIT provides a back-end service to generate and store API keys and contact information.
 The API Key management should be generic and be used for all applications that share public data with private businesses and the public in general.

-**[Existing IAM]** Identities and access rights necessary for development of applications and operation of the platform are stored in SITs prefered central Identify and Access Management system.
+**[Existing IAM]** Identities and access rights necessary for the development of applications and operation of the platform are stored in SIT's preferred central Identity and Access Management system.

 #### System Administration
-Existing SIT SysAdm tools are chosen for the support of the operation of an environment dominated by Windows OS.
-However the GovCloud will be based on Linux and employees are not expected to operate in both environments [DENNE HER FORSTÅR JEG IKKE].
-Furthermore the 24/7 operation might require employees to work from home or on the road.
+Existing SIT SysAdm tools support the operation of an environment dominated by Windows OS.
+However, the GovCloud will be based on Linux and employees are not expected to operate in both environments.
+Furthermore, the 24/7 operation may require employees to work from home or on the road.
+Consequently,

 **[SysAdm tooling]** GovCloud operators choose tools suitable for automation and remote management based on individual experiences.